Wilma-f/experiencemelbourne-website/README.md

 # Project: Experience Melbourne Website

 # About
-A responsive, accessible, and SEO-optimized static website about Melbourne.
-The site includes four pages—Home, Photos, About, and Contact—designed with a mobile-first approach and consistent navigation.
-AI-generated images and a responsive photo grid enhance the user experience across all devices.
+This project is a responsive, accessible, and SEO-optimized static website about Melbourne.
+It features four pages—Home, Photos, About, and Contact—designed with a mobile-first approach and consistent navigation.
+The site includes AI-generated images and a responsive photo grid, providing an engaging user experience across all devices.

 # Features
 -Mobile-first responsive design.